imsubhamsingh/OpenQ/README.md

-# OpenQ - In-Memory Messaging Queue Service
+# OpenQ - Open source Messaging Queue Service

 OpenQ is a sophisticated, Python-based in-memory FIFO (First-In-First-Out) message queue service that is engineered for simplicity and high performance.
 The application acts as a middleware that enables effective message exchange within distributed systems, ensuring reliable communication with scalability features.